smart-data-models/dataModel.DCAT-AP/DataServiceRun/doc/spec_DE.md

       x-ngsi:
         type: Property
     configuration:
-      description: 'Property.
-Model:''https://schema.org/StructuredValue''.
-Technical configuration of the service.
-This attribute is intended to be an array of properties and their values which capture parameters which have to do with the configuration of a service (output format, URL, etc.) and which are not currently covered by the standard attributes defined by this model.'
+      description: 'Technical configuration of the service.
+This attribute is intended to be an array of properties and their values which capture parameters which have to do with the configuration of a service (output format, URL, etc.) and which are not currently covered by the standard attributes defined by this model'
       items:
         properties:
           parameter: